- a Track Control Panel with Audio Track Dropdown Menu for changing View Mode and audio properties of that individual track

 - Sync-Lock Indicator:

-- When present, indicates that this track is part of a Sync-Locked Track Group.
+- When present (at bottom-right of the Track Control Panel, adjacent to the Track Collapse button), indicates that this track is part of a Sync-Locked Track Group.

 Splitting and Joining Tracks